gromacs/gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

-In the same spirit as the temperature coupling, the system can also be coupled to a *pressure bath.* |Gromacs| supports both the Berendsen algorithm \ :ref:`26 <refBerendsen84>` that scales coordinates and box vectors every step, the extended-ensemble Parrinello-Rahman approach \ :ref:`38 <refParrinello81>`, :ref:`39 <refNose83>`, and for the velocity Verlet variants, the Martyna-Tuckerman-Tobias-Klein (MTTK) implementation of pressure control \ :ref:`35 <refMartyna1996>`.
+In the same spirit as the temperature coupling, the system can also be coupled to a *pressure bath.* |Gromacs| supports both the Berendsen algorithm \ :ref:`26 <refBerendsen84>` that scales coordinates and box vectors every step (we strongly recommend not to use it), a new stochastic cell rescaling algorithm, the extended-ensemble Parrinello-Rahman approach \ :ref:`38 <refParrinello81>`, :ref:`39 <refNose83>`, and for the velocity Verlet variants, the Martyna-Tuckerman-Tobias-Klein (MTTK) implementation of pressure control \ :ref:`35 <refMartyna1996>`.